 Often called “Jose,” Joseph Bainbridge Doyle was born on July 10, 1817, in Shenandoah County, Virginia, to Alexander Doyle and Ana Maria Evans Doyle.
-By the early 1830s, his family moved to Belleville, Illinois, across the Mississippi River from St. Louis, Missouri.
+By the early 1830s, his family moved across the Mississippi River from St. Louis, Missouri, to Belleville, Illinois.

 In 1838 he worked as a clerk for the Bent, St. Vrain & Company in their St. Louis operations.
 Then, he would work as a storekeeper, bookkeeper, trader, and teamster for the next several years, traveling along the Santa Fe Trail several times.
-By 1841, he was working full-time at Bents Fort on the Arkansas River in Colorado.
-There he became acquainted with Alexander Barclay, George Simpson, and Robert Fisher, who were also working at the fort.
+By 1841, he worked full-time at Bents Fort on the Arkansas River in Colorado.
+He became acquainted with Alexander Barclay, George Simpson, and Robert Fisher, who were also working at the fort.

-When these men, along with several others, established the El Pueblo trading post about 70 miles upstream from Bents Fort in 1842, Doyle followed and used his savings to buy into the trading partnerships.
-Also here were a number of other traders, including Mathew Kinkead, Francisco Conn, Joseph Mantz, and “Uncle Dick” Richens Wootton.
+When these men and several others established the El Pueblo trading post about 70 miles upstream from Bents Fort in 1842, Doyle followed and used his savings to buy into the trading partnerships.
+Also, here were several other traders, including Mathew Kinkead, Francisco Conn, Joseph Mantz, and “Uncle Dick” Richens Wootton.

 In 1844, Doyle, along with George Simpson and Alexander Barclay, constructed a new trading post about 23 miles west of El Pueblo in a settlement known as Hardscrabble.
 The same year, Joseph Doyle married Maria De La Cruz “Cruzita” Suaso on October 14, when she was only about 13 years old.
 The couple would have several children.
 Cruz was the daughter of Alexander Barclay’s wife, Teresita Sandoval Suaso.
 Another of Teresita’s daughters married George Simpson.

-In the beginning, Fort Barclay was bustling with trading activity daily, served as a stagecoach station, provided housing for men, shelter for animals, and its stockade furnished protection from Indian raids.
+In the beginning, Fort Barclay was bustling with daily trading activity.
+It served as a stagecoach station, provided housing for men, and shelter for animals, and its stockade furnished protection from Indian raids.
 Then, in 1851, establishing Fort Union, about nine miles northwest of Watrous, began.
 Located near Doyle and Barclay’s land, the Army again tried to order them off, but Doyle and Barclay took the army to court, which dragged on for several years.

 Despite its promising beginning, Barclay’s Fort never turned into a profitable business, and by October 1853, Alexander Barclay was living at the fort by himself.
 He and Doyle advertised the fort for sale in the Santa Fe newspapers but never had an inquiry.
 Barclay died at the fort in December 1855.
 Afterward, Joseph Doyle took in Barclay’s wife, Teresita.
 He continued the litigation with the army and finally won out.
 In 1856, Doyle sold the land and the fort to a German immigrant named William Kronig, who eventually built the Phoenix Ranch.
 The ranch, which still exists today, is all that is left of Doyle and Barclay’s previous holdings at Fort Barclay.